In the guide

 • pick 'n' mix

-• placed into packaging at the request of the customer
+• packaged at the request of the customer

-• prepacked for direct sale (prepacked and sold from the same premises, or from a mobile stall or vehicle used by the business that packed the food, prior to being offered for sale)
+• prepacked for direct sale (packed and sold from the same premises, or from a mobile stall or vehicle used by the business that packed the food, prior to being offered for sale)

-This guide does not cover products packaged by you for sale from another premises, nor does it cover products packed by another packer and sold by you.
+This guide does not cover products packaged by you on one premises to be sold from another, nor does it cover products packed by another packer and sold by you.
 These products are prepacked and require full labelling; they are therefore covered by 'Labelling of prepacked foods: general'.
-Imported sweets need the full labelling required for prepacked products if that is how they are sold; see also 'Food labelled in a foreign language'.

 'Prepacked' means a single item of food and the packaging into which it was put before being offered for sale, whether such packaging encloses the food completely or only partially, but in any event in such a way that the contents cannot be altered without opening or changing the packaging.